 - HSA funds may be used to pay plan deductibles, copays, and other qualified health-care expenses that may not be covered by your health plan.

-- For 2018, an individual may contribute up to $3,450 to an HSA, or $6,900 for a family.
-Individuals over 55 can add another $1,000 per year as a catch-up contribution.
+- For 2019, an individual may contribute up to $3,500 to an HSA, or $7,000 for a family.
+For those 55 years and older, the 2019 HSA catch up contribution limit remains the same – $1,000.
+With a catch-up contribution, people who have self-only coverage can contribute up to $4,500 in 2019; those who have family coverage can contribute a maximum of $8,000.
 Note: If both individuals are 55 or older and making a catch up contribution, be sure to deposit each of their catch up contributions in their own account, they both cannot be deposited into only one account.

 - You can make withdrawals at any time to pay qualified medical expenses.
 This includes most services from licensed health providers (doctors, dentists, optometrists, chiropractors, etc.), as well as diagnostic tests, medical devices, prescriptions, eyeglasses, hearing aids, other health services such as acupuncture and substance-abuse treatment.